FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

-This command prints out a simple hello message and some explanation of what Docker did to generate this message.
+You should see a 'Hello from Docker!' message and some explanation of what Docker did to generate this message.

 5. List the containers to see that your container ran and exited successfully.
 ```